 Azerbaijan, Baku, August 15 /Trend A.Taghiyeva /

-On Wednesday the Egyptian army launched a crackdown on the protesting supporters of ousted president Mohamed Morsi, using military equipment and firearms.
+On Wednesday, the Egyptian army launched a crackdown on the protesting supporters of ousted president Mohammed Morsi, using military equipment and firearms.

-According to official data, the number of those killed in clashes exceeded 280 and more than 1000 were wounded.
-Leaders of Muslim Brotherhood movement claim that about 1500 people were killed during the dispersal of demonstrations and about 10,000 civilians were injured.
+According to the official data, the number of those killed in the clashes exceeded 280 and more than a 1000 were wounded.
+The leaders of the Muslim Brotherhood movement claim that about 1500 people were killed during the dispersal of demonstrations and about 10,000 civilians injured.

-Morsi's supporters who don't agree with the army's decision have been carrying out daily protests for six weeks demanding the return of president's powers and restoration of the Constitution.
+Morsi's supporters who don't agree with the army's decision have been carrying out daily protests for the past six weeks demanding the return of the president's powers and restoration of the Constitution.

 Do you have any feedback?
 Contact our journalist at firstname.lastname@example.org